Data-Driven Lean Manufacturing

 PDCA (Plan-do-check-action) Method

-• Basically data science is solving real problems using data to create as much impact as possible for a business or a system.
-Impacts can be the form of insights, data products or data recomendations.
-To do this, data scientists need tools like machine learning models, data visualizations, technical reports, dashboards , and more.
+• Data science is the practice of solving real-world problems using data to create meaningful impact for a business or system.
+This impact can take the form of insights, data products, or actionable recommendations.
+To achieve this, data scientists rely on tools such as machine learning models, data visualizations, technical reports, dashboards, and more.

 • Among the foundations of data science, two stand out as fundamental: